 In this unit, your child will explore how changes in the environment and the actions of humans influence the natural world.
 He will classify resources according to their renewable nature and discuss ways to conserve natural resources.
 He will also create an ecosystem diorama that demonstrates the interdependence of living and nonliving resources.

-This unit can be used independently, but it is designed to be used concurrently with the literature unit Native American Animal Stories.
+This unit can be used independently but is designed to be taught in conjunction with the literature unit Native American Animal Stories.

 Magnetism and Electricity

 Explore magnetic force and observe ways that magnets and electricity are used in daily life.
 Create your own circuit and experiment with a variety of materials to determine whether they are insulators or conductors.
 Recognize the correlation between magnets and electricity.